Haml Changelog

 Add a deprecation message for using

-that return strings in Rails 3.
+-with methods likeform_forthat return strings in Rails 3.
 This is the same deprecation that exists in Rails 3. -

 Make sure line numbers are reported correctly when filters are being used.